9. HackRF One in Python¶

 For an actual test of receiving samples, see the example code below.

-Tx and Rx Gain
+Tx and Rx Gain¶

-Receive Side
+Receive Side¶

 The HackRF One on the receive side has three different gain stages:

-• RF (amp, either 0 or 11 dB)
+, either 0 or 11 dB) - IF (

-• IF (lna, 0 to 40 dB in 8 dB steps)
+, 0 to 40 dB in 8 dB steps) - baseband (

-• baseband (vga, 0 to 62 dB in 2 dB steps)
+, 0 to 62 dB in 2 dB steps)

 For receiving most signals, it is recommended to leave the RF amplifier off (0 dB), unless you are dealing with an extremely weak signal and there are definitely no strong signals nearby.
 The IF (LNA) gain is the most important gain stage to adjust, to maximize your SNR while avoiding saturation of the ADC, that is the first knob to adjust.
 The baseband gain can be left at a relatively high value, e.g., we will just leave it at 50 dB.

-Transmit Side
+Transmit Side¶

 On the transmit side, there are two gain stages:

-• RF [either 0 or 11 dB]
+- RF [either 0 or 11 dB]

-• IF [0 to 47 dB in 1 dB steps]
+- IF [0 to 47 dB in 1 dB steps]

 You will likely want the RF amplifier enabled, and then you can adjust the IF gain to suit your needs.

-Receiving IQ Samples within Python with the HackRF
+Receiving IQ Samples within Python with the HackRF¶

-Currently the python_hackrf Python package does not include any convenience functions for receiving samples, it is simply a set of Python bindings that map to the HackRF’s C++ API.
+Python package does not include any convenience functions for receiving samples, it is simply a set of Python bindings that map to the HackRF’s C++ API.
 That means in order to receive IQ, we have to use a decent amount of code.
 The Python package is set up to use a callback function in order to receive more samples, this is a function that we must set up, but it will automatically get called whenever there are more samples ready from the HackRF.
-This callback function always needs to have three specific arguments, and it needs to return 0 if we want another set of samples.
-In the code below, within each call to our callback function, we convert the samples to NumPy’s complex type, scale them from -1 to +1, and then store them in a larger samples array
+This callback function always needs to have three specific arguments, and it needs to return 0

-After running the code below, if in your time plot, the samples are reaching the ADC limits of -1 and +1, then reduce lna_gain by 3 dB until it is clearly not hitting the limits.
+After running the code below, if in your time plot, the samples are reaching the ADC limits of -1 and +1, then reduce lna_gain

 from python_hackrf import pyhackrf # type: ignore